lambdaclass/aleo_lambda_blockchain/README.md

 make node
 ```

 This will download and install tendermint if necessary.
 Alternatively, [these instructions](https://github.com/tendermint/tendermint/blob/main/docs/introduction/install.md) can be used.
+This will also generate the genesis file for the starting state of the blockchain.
-Be sure to checkout version `0.34.x` as current rust abci implementation does not support `0.35.0` (`0.35.0` has not been released yet).
+Be sure to checkout version `0.34.x` as current rust abci implementation does not support `0.35.0` (`0.34` is the latest public release).

 At this point, both terminals should start to exchange messages and `Commited height` should start to grow.